nourlybeque/New-York-TLC-project/README.md

 - **Category 3:**
 - **Category 4:**

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+The Python queries used to inspect and clean the data for this analysis can be found here [link].

 Targed SQL queries regarding various business questions can be found here [link].